 Summary not yet available

 Antoni Curcó Masip, Spain

 I am a PhD in Biological Sciences from the University of Barcelona.
 My doctoral thesis was about floristic diversity, phytocoenology, cartography and ecology of wetland communities.
 Currently, I am the coordinator of the Conservation and Research Programme of the Ebre Delta Natural Park (Catalonia, Spain).
 My multidisciplinary profile covers bird monitoring, conservation biology, and nature conservation planning and management.
 The long-term monitoring work I do, focuses on wintering (International Waterbird Census) and breeding waterbirds, particularly on threatened species (gulls and sterns, herons, flamingo, waders).
-From 2007 I am a member of Flamingo Specialist Group of IUCN Species Survival Commission and Wetlands International.
+The Glossy Ibis, as a recent coloniser (1998), is in the spotlight of my work.
+From 2007 I am a member of the IUCN SSC and Wetlands International Flamingo Specialist Group.

 Alexandru Dorosencu, Romania